 ANETA OSTASZEWSKA is the author of Michael Jackson.
 An Anthological Perspective (2009).
 She currently works at the Higher School of Pedagogy of Rehabilitation, “Pedagogium” and her research focus is the category of childhood and child image in popular culture.

 ISABELLE PETITJEAN is the author of “La culture pop au pantheon des Beaux-Arts.
 ‘Dangerous’, de Mark Ryden à Michael Jackson,” and the academic article, “The Voice in the Mirror, Michael Jackson: From a Vocal Identity to its Double in Sound” published by ‘Volume!’
-The French Journal of Popular Music Studies (Annual Prize Young Researcher recipient from the IASPM bfE, 2011).
-She is a scholar currently completing a doctorate in musicology on Michael Jackson at the University of Paris IV – Paris Sorbonne.
+The French Journal of Popular Music Studies (Annual Prize Young Researcher recipient from the IASPMbfE, 2011).
+She completed her doctorate in musicology on Michael Jackson at the University of Paris IV – Paris Sorbonne in 2019.

 CONSTANCE PIERCE is a visual artist especially interested in the import of Jackson’s global influence in the area of visual culture.
 She has exhibited regionally, nationally, and in Europe and Japan.
 She is Associate Professor of Fine Art at St. Bonaventure University (NY).
 Her notable works include, ‘The Dance: Epiphany and Loss (Watercolor Series)’, ‘Will You Be There (Drawing Series)‘ and ‘RUACH HAKODESH: The Epiphanic and Cosmic Nature of Imagination in the Art of Michael Jackson’.